• Skip to primary navigation

 In this article, which is a chapter from my free downloadable booklet called A Guide To Pregnancy & Postpartum Stress, Anxiety & Depression, I describe the different symptoms and types of mood disorders that can happen either during pregnancy or after having a baby.
 The most commonly known is Postpartum Depression but there are other conditions you may be experiencing and it is important to get the correct diagnosis for treatment to be most effective.

-I am a psychologist who has worked with new moms for over twenty years and we used to think that maternal depression only happens postpartum (after the baby is born) and we concentrated on treating Postpartum Depression (PPD).
+I have worked with new moms for over twenty years and we used to think that maternal depression only happens postpartum (after the baby is born) and we concentrated on treating Postpartum Depression (PPD).

 But more recent research in the past decade has showed us that many women experience these symptoms during pregnancy too.
 Contrary to popular belief, pregnancy does not protect women from getting depressed.
 Approximately 15% of women experience significant emotional problems during pregnancy too.